Seo In-guk: 2009–2011: Superstar K and music releases

 In 2009, Seo competed in the Mnet singing competition program Superstar K, winning the show's first season.
 On October 27, 2009, he released his debut extended play Calling, with the same-title lead single composed by Bang Si-hyuk topping multiple music sites on its release day.
 Seo signed with Jellyfish Entertainment in the same year and won the Male Newcomer of the Year Award at the 2009 Cyworld Digital Music Awards.

 In May 2010, Seo released his first single album Just Beginning with the lead single "I Love U".
-Seo made a brief foray into acting for the single's music video, to which he described his first acting experience as "awkward", saying, "I felt my hands and feet shrivel."
+Seo made a brief foray into acting for the single's music video; he described his first acting experience as "awkward", saying, "I felt my hands and feet shrivel."
 The album reached number seven on the Gaon Album Chart, while the single peaked at number two on the Gaon Digital Chart.
 A repackage edition of the album titled My Baby U was released three months later.
 Having lost over 33 pounds (15 kg) since his debut through exercise and strict diet control, Seo's changes in his physical appearance brought about rumors of plastic surgery.
-In 2011, shifting his sound, Seo released the single "Broken" incorporating choreography into his performance, as well as summer dance track "Shake It Up" in which he penned the lyrics for.
+In 2011, shifting his sound, Seo released the single "Broken" incorporating choreography into his performance, as well as summer dance track "Shake It Up" for which he penned the lyrics.
 Despite a successful debut, Seo reportedly received the "cold shoulder" treatment from the three major Korean public networks, as he was a cable television star.